+Authentication exception: '%s' for URL '%s'

+ZWEAG101E

 Authentication method '%s' is not supported for URL '%s'

+Reason:

 The HTTP request method is not supported by the URL.

+Action:

 Use the correct HTTP request method supported by the URL.

+ZWEAG102E

 Token is not valid

+Reason:

 The JWT token is not valid.

+Action:

 Provide a valid token.

+ZWEAG103E

 The token has expired

+Reason:

 The JWT token has expired.

 Action:

 Obtain a new token by performing an authentication request.

-ZWEAG104E

-Authentication service is not available at URL '%s'.
-Error returned: '%s'

-Reason:

-The authentication service is not available.

-Action:
+A generic failure occurred during authentication.

+Refer to the specific authentication exception details for troubleshooting.

-Make sure that the authentication service is running and is accessible by the URL provided in the message
+ZWEAG104E Authentication service is not available at URL '%s'.
+Error returned: '%s' Reason: The authentication service is not available.
+Action: Make sure that the authentication service is running and is accessible by the URL provided in the message.
+ZWEAG105E Authentication is required for URL '%s' Reason: Authentication is required.
+Action: Provide valid authentication.
+ZWEAG106W Login endpoint is running in dummy mode.

-ZWEAG105E

-Authentication is required for URL '%s'

-Reason:

-Authentication is required.

-Action:

-Provide valid authentication.

-ZWEAG106W

-Login endpoint is running in dummy mode.
 Use credentials '%s'/'%s' to log in.
 Do not use this option in the production environment.

-Reason:

-The authentication is running in dummy mode.

-Action:

-Ensure that this option is not being used in a production environment.
+Reason: The authentication is running in dummy mode.
+Action: Ensure that this option is not being used in a production environment.